rollup/plugins/packages/node-resolve/README.md

 Type: `Boolean`<br>
 Default: `false`

-Some package.json files have a `pkg.browser` field which specifies alternative files to load for people bundling for the browser.
-If that's you, either use this option or add "browser" to the "mainFields" option, otherwise `pkg.browser` will be ignored.
-This option takes precedence over any other in "mainFields" if such are present.
+If `true`, instructs the plugin to use the `"browser"` property in `package.json` files to specify alternative files to load for bundling.
+This is useful when bundling for a browser environment.
+Alternatively, a value of `'browser'` can be added to the `mainFields` option.
+If `false`, any `"browser"` properties in package files will be ignored.
+This option takes precedence over `mainFields`.

 ### `extensions`